 Tags from LBP1 were being redone to make them more meaningful.
 A creator can now assign tags with more vote weight then other player tags.

-Every LittleBigPlanet user will be granted a profile on LBP.me, a better way of tracking, sharing, and promoting creators and their levels, as well as a way to check out the LittleBigPlanet while away from your PS3.
+Every LittleBigPlanet user will be granted a profile on LBP.me, a better way of tracking, sharing, and promoting creators and their levels, as well as a way to check out the LittleBigPlanet while away from the PS3.

 Levels picked by Media Molecule (Mm Picks) get a special "seal of approval" to help distinguish them from the herd.
 As well as seals for versus levels and cinematic/movie levels.